LAMisanoob/LAMs-Tutorials/README.md

 [VIRTUAL BOX](https://github.com/LAMisanoob/LAMs-Tutorials/tree/master/virtual-box)
 ===========
 **Create a virtual computer on a computer.** Using this tutorial as a walkthrough?
 Do this first!
 When messing around with new things VMs speed up the process, never leave you without a working machine, and have many other benefits.
 ###### Benefits: Standardisation of "hardware"; if working in a team.
 Snapshots of current state; can reverse mistakes.
-Run Linux on any OS; tutorial are on Linux and its tools.
 Won't bork your main driver if you screw something up.
+Run Linux on any OS; tutorial are on Linux and its tools, so install this and then Linux.
 [GNU/LINUX](https://github.com/LAMisanoob/LAMs-Tutorials/tree/master/gnu-linux)
 =========